I just came out as non-binary, here's what that means

-The gender binary is this pesky Western concept with two rigidly fixed options: male or female.
-The most important thing to know about the gender binary is that it is bullshit.
-Gender identity, one’s own internal experience and perception of self, is incredibly varied, it's a rich tapestry of individuals’ experiences that pseudo-biology could never hope to capture.
+The gender binary is the Western concept that there are only two gender options: male or female.
+The most important thing to know about the gender binary is that it’s kind of a load of crap.
+Gender identity is one’s own internal experience and perception of self.
+And you know what?
+It's completely separate to one's sex.

 What does non-binary mean?

-A non-binary person is someone who does not identify as exclusively a man or exclusively a woman.
-Personally, I identify outside of the gender binary entirely- I am not a boy or girl at all.
-Some other non-binary people might identify partially with one or more of the binary genders, e.g., a genderfluid person (someone whose gender changes over time) who identifies as a girl sometimes and genderless other times.
+Personally, I identify outside of the gender binary entirely.
+I am not a boy or girl at all.
+Some other non-binary people might identify partially with one or more of the binary genders – for example, a gender-fluid person (someone whose gender changes over time) who identifies as a girl sometimes and genderless other times.
 There are so many different ways to be non-binary, and we're all still valid and real!

 So, how different are you now?

-In a lot of ways I am same person –give or take – that I’ve always been.
-If anything, I am a more authentic version of myself now that I can be more open with the people I know.
-Like everyone, I'm still figuring out exactly who I am, and as I keep finding what works best for me, I'll ask my friends and family to change some things about how they treat me.
+In a lot of ways I’m same person that I’ve always been.
+If anything, I’m a more authentic version of myself now that I can be open with people in my life.
+Like everyone, I'm still figuring out exactly who I am, and as I keep finding what works best for me I'll ask my friends and family to change some things about how they treat me.

-Pronouns are, if you take a trip down memory lane to year three literacy class (I know, I know- I try to block out those memories too), the words that take place of a person’s name.
+Pronouns are the words that take place of a person’s name.
 Pronouns don't have a gender, but some people feel more comfortable with certain pronouns than others.
-For me, they/them pronouns fit best, so if someone was talking about me, they'd say, "This is Arlo, they're awesome." or "Oh, I know, I've met them before."
+I use the pronouns ‘they/them’ since they’re what fit me best.
+So if someone was talking about me, they'd say, "This is Arlo, they're awesome." or "Oh, Arlo - Yep I’ve met them before."

 They/them?
 Isn't that plural?

 Nope!
-Although one use for they/them is to refer to groups of people, we also often use it to refer to just one person.
-You've probably done it before- when you don't know someone's gender, you might say something like "do you know who they are?" even if there's just one person there.
-Using they/them to refer to just one person has been around for a long time- even Shakespeare did it!
+They/them can refer to a single person as well.
+You've probably done it before usually when you don't know someone's gender.
+You might say something like "Is your friend coming to the party?
+Do I need to know anything about them?”
+Using they/them to refer to just one person has been around for a long time - even Shakespeare did it.

-A lot of our language is gendered- mother, brother, boyfriend, girl, etc. I'm a lot more comfortable when people use gender-neutral language when referring to me, ie. person, friend, human, kid, adult, loser.
-I know that these can seem particularly clunky and odd at first, but it’d be super great if you could try.
-They mean a lot to me (and a lot of other non-binary people!), and they will start to feel more natural as you get used to them.
-Plus, some of them are quirky and fun, so win-win!
+A lot of our language is gendered.
+Mother, brother, boyfriend, actress – the list goes on.
+I'm a lot more comfortable when people use gender-neutral language when referring to me, ie. person, friend, human, kid, adult, champion.
+I know that these can seem clunky and odd at first, but it makes me feel a lot more comfortable when you use them.
+Using gender-neutral language means a lot to me (and a lot of other non-binary people!), and using them will start to feel more natural as you get used to them.

 These are just some of the things that might change when a non-binary person publicly affirms their gender.
 It can be difficult to work out exactly how you want to express yourself, and it can be difficult to adjust as people you know change.
-But it can also be a wonderful experience to celebrate your gender and support your friends and family in expressing theirs.
+But it can also be a wonderful experience to celebrate your gender, the same way friends and family celebrate their own.

-I've been lucky enough to know some phenomenal people who have supported me, and been completely excellent in using my pronouns and name, etc. I couldn’t have got this far without them.
-That's what it means to support non-binary people- making them feel as supported as I do.
+I've been lucky enough to know some phenomenal people who have supported me, and been completely excellent in using my pronouns and name.
+I couldn’t have got this far without them.
+And that’s what it really comes down to.
+It means the world to non-binary people when they are supported – it did for me!